VTrans Construction Updates

 I-89 Bridges Project – Northbound Exit 10 Off-Ramp Bridge

-Alternating one-way traffic can be expected on Stowe Street under the interstate bridge intermittently as work continues on the project.
+Intermittent alternating one-way traffic can be expected on Stowe Street under the interstate bridge as work continues on the project.

 I-89 Bridges Project

 AOT Project No. IM 089-2(43)